Danko-Lab/tfTarget/README.md

 tfTarget
 ========

 Transcription factors (TFs) regulate complex programs of gene transcription by binding to short DNA sequence motifs within transcription regulatory elements (TRE).
-Here we introduce tfTarget, a unified framework that identifies the "TF -> TRE -> target gene" regulatory network differential regulated between two conditions, e.g. experimental vs. control, using PRO-seq/GRO-seq/ChRO-seq data as input.
-The package provies a convenient interface for users without knowledge in working with R environment, users can directly run the scipts in linux console.
+Here we introduce tfTarget, a unified framework that identifies the "TF -> TRE -> target gene" networks that are differential regulated between two conditions, e.g. experimental vs. control, using PRO-seq/GRO-seq/ChRO-seq data as the input.
+The package provies a convenient interface for users without assuming knowledge with R environment, users can directly run the scipts in linux console.

 Workflow of tfTarget
 <img src="img/img1.png">